Emmett Till: Influence on civil rights

-The NAACP asked Mamie Till Bradley to tour the country relating the events of her son's life, death, and the trial of his murderers.
-It was one of the most successful fundraising campaigns the NAACP had ever conducted.
+Mamie Till toured the country in one of the NAACP's most successful fundraising campaigns ever.
 Journalist Louis Lomax acknowledges Till's death to be the start of what he terms the "Negro revolt", and scholar Clenora Hudson-Weems characterizes Till as a "sacrificial lamb" for civil rights.
-NAACP operative Amzie Moore considers Till the start of the Civil Rights Movement, at the very least, in Mississippi.
+NAACP operative Amzie Moore considers Till the start of the Civil Rights Movement, at the very least in Mississippi.